Beginners’ Guide to Chalk Paint

 For comparison, the horizontal bars have one coat of paint, whereas the vertical lines have two coats of chalk paint – magic!

-On this project and as it was possibly one of my very first chalk painting efforts, I ended up painting a third and a fourth coat on my tabletop because of a very faint dark streak I saw across the top that wouldn’t go away.
+On this project I ended up painting a third and a fourth coat on my tabletop because of a very faint dark streak I saw across the top that wouldn’t go away.
 In retrospect, 2 – 3 coats would have been sufficient, since no one else really saw the streak but me.
 (I think the streak was from some of the dark mahogany wood peering through.)
 4 coats is excessive.
 And as smooth as my tabletop was, I think it would have been even smoother had I not done that extra coat.
 This lesson was quickly learned and never repeated!

 This is the top with just two coats of paint – I really should have stopped right here!